ava-labs/subnet-evm/sync/README.md

 The above information is called a _state summary_, and each syncable block corresponds to one such summary (see `message.SyncSummary`).
 The engine and VM interact as follows to find a syncable state summary:

 1. The engine calls `StateSyncEnabled`.
 The VM returns `true` to initiate state sync, or `false` to start  bootstrapping.
-In `coreth`, this is controlled by the `state-sync-enabled` flag.
+In `subnet-evm`, this is controlled by the `state-sync-enabled` flag.
 1. The engine calls `GetOngoingSyncStateSummary`.
 If the VM has a previously interrupted sync to resume it returns that summary.
 Otherwise, it returns `ErrNotFound`.
-By default, `coreth` will resume an interrupted sync.
+By default, `subnet-evm` will resume an interrupted sync.
 1. The engine samples peers for their latest available summaries, then verifies the correctness and availability of each sampled summary with validators.
-The messaging flow is documented in the [block engine README](https://github.com/ava-labs/avalanchego/blob/master/snow/engine/snowman/block/README.md).
+The messaging flow is documented in the [state sync readme](https://github.com/ava-labs/avalanchego/blob/master/snow/engine/snowman/block/README.md).
 1. The engine calls `Accept` on the chosen summary.
-The VM may return `false` to skip syncing to this summary (`coreth` skips state sync for less than `defaultStateSyncMinBlocks = 300_000` blocks).
+The VM may return `false` to skip syncing to this summary (`subnet-evm` skips state sync for less than `defaultStateSyncMinBlocks = 300_000` blocks).
 If the VM decides to perform the sync, it must return `true` without blocking and fetch the state from its peers asynchronously.
 1. The VM sends `common.StateSyncDone` on the `toEngine` channel on completion.
 1. The engine calls `VM.SetState(Bootstrapping)`.
 Then, blocks after the syncable block are processed one by one.